Mandatory Vaccination Order for Nurses

 What happens if I breach the mandatory vaccination Order?

-This Order has legal authority, and will set down specific penalties for not complying.
-This may also have implications for your current employment.
+This Order has legal authority, and legislation sets down specific penalties for not complying.
+This will also have implications for your current employment.

 Complying with relevant legislation is part of both the Council’s code of conduct, and the competencies for each scope of practice.
-Failing to observe this order if it applies to you may therefore be grounds for a formal complaint, and lead to disciplinary proceedings under the Health Practitioners Competence Assurance Act 2003.
+Failing to observe this order if it applies to you may therefore be grounds for a formal complaint or referral of a conviction, and lead to disciplinary proceedings under the Health Practitioners Competence Assurance Act 2003.

 How is the Nursing Council involved in this Order?